oils-for-unix/oils/doc/ul-table.md

 ### Columns

-Add attributes to **every cell in a column** by the same way, except in the `thead` section:
+Add attributes to **every cell in a column** the same way, except in the `thead` section:

     - thead